 Yale University in New Haven, CT

-Yale was ranked the 3rd best university in the nation in 2012 by U.S. News & World Report.
+Yale was ranked the third best university in the nation in 2015 by U.S. News & World Report.
 Yale Divinity School has a longstanding tradition concerning the scholarly treatment of Christian traditions within a multifaith context; the school is nonsectarian and interdenominational.
 Their distinguished faculty represent a variety of world religions in addition to popular Christian traditions, and students from a large number of denominations attend the school.

 The Divinity School prepares students for service inside ordained and lay ecclesial ministries or for work within academic religious studies departments and theological schools.
 Among their degree programs is a Master of Arts in Religion with twelve specializations, including Asian religions, the Bible, Second Temple Judaism, religion in the African Diaspora, Ethics, history of Christianity, liturgical studies, philosophical theology, religions and the arts, theology and women's studies.
 Here is a list of degrees offered: